round the world – the other way

 “In India, anything is possible,” a tour guide we travelled with was fond of saying.
 Probably the occasion where this phrase seemed most apt was when we got to see the Dalai Lama in the flesh.

 The day after arriving in Mcleodganj, the Himalayan hilltown that serves as the base of the Tibetan government in exile, we decided to visit the temple where the Dalai Lama teaches most regularly.
 While there, we were informed that his holiness would be visiting the temple for private prayers two days later.
 We couldn’t believe our luck – he spends only three or four days a month in Mcleodganj.
-Keep reading →
+Continue reading

 In search of the real Cambodia